InterDigitalInc/PccAI/README.md

 * Benchmarking AI-based PCC approaches according to MPEG recommendation.
 * Visualization of point clouds.

+## News
+ * [Dec 2024] MPEG has adopted the PccAI framework as the testbed for establishing the international standard on AI-based point cloud compression.
+More details are available [here](https://git.mpeg.expert/MPEG/3dgh/ai-gc/software/mpeg-pcc-tmap) (MPEG account required).

 ## Features

  * *Modularized design*: PccAI adopts a modularized design for training/inference, which makes it a highly flexible framework to verify AI-based PCC approaches.